rxmachina/openfda/README.md

 ------------------------------------------------------------------------------------------

-1. Are different adverse events reported in different countries?
+Analysis:  What different adverse events reported in different countries?

-Use:  REAC19Q3.txt, DEMO19Q3.txt -> join on PRIMARYID
+Sources (FAERS):  REAC19Q3.txt, DEMO19Q3.txt -> join on PRIMARYID

-Data:  foreach case, emit DEMO.OCCR_COUNTRY, REAC.PT
+Data:  for each case, record DEMO.OCCR_COUNTRY, REAC.PT pairs

 Analysis:  frequency of each event-type in each country (profile)
 	   frequency profile comparisons across countries